HazyResearch/KGEmb/README.md

 # Hyperbolic Knowledge Graph Embedding

-This code is a PyTorch implementation of Hyperbolic KG embeddings [6] as well as multiple state-of-the-art KG embedding models which can be trained for the link prediction task.
+This code is the official PyTorch implementation of Low-Dimensional Hyperbolic Knowledge Graph Embeddings [6] as well as multiple state-of-the-art KG embedding models which can be trained for the link prediction task.
 A Tensorflow implementation is also available at: [https://github.com/tensorflow/neural-structured-learning/tree/master/research/kg_hyp_emb](https://github.com/tensorflow/neural-structured-learning/tree/master/research/kg_hyp_emb)

 ## Library Overview